spdk/spdk/README.md

 ============================

-Before running an SPDK application, some hugepages must be allocated and any NVMe devices must be unbound from the native NVMe kernel driver.
+Before running an SPDK application, some hugepages must be allocated and any NVMe and I/OAT devices must be unbound from the native kernel drivers.
 SPDK includes scripts to automate this process on both Linux and FreeBSD.

     1) scripts/configure_hugepages.sh
-    2) scripts/unbind_nvme.sh
+    2) scripts/unbind.sh